A sour cherry tree or bush (Prunus Cerasus) is a fantastic way to add color, variety, and edible fruits to your garden – even in a small space!

 What are the most popular types of sour cherry bushes to grow?

-Montmorency cherries are named for a region in France when they originate from.
-Today they are mostly cultivated in North America.
+Montmorency cherries are named for a region in France where they originate from.
+Today they are primarily cultivated in North America.

 Montmorency cherries are commonly grown due to the enormous harvest that a single bush can yield.